 Why This Ad Is Effective: A contest is always a great way to get interested buyers into your lead cycle and increase click-throughs to your website.

-Why This Ad Is Effective: The combination of multiple images and marketing messages makes this Facebook ad carousel a winner because realtors can present several options to the buyer.
+Why This Ad Is Effective: The combination of multiple images and marketing messages makes this Facebook ad carousel a winner because real estate agents can present several options to the buyer.

 Why This Ad Is Effective: The use of eye-catching overlay text with the same image gives this Facebook ad the ability to tell a story.